owings1/node-po-extractor/README.md

-# node-po-extractor
+# @quale/dev-i18n

 Utility for extracting i18n messages and merging them with gettext-po files.

 ## Project status

-> NB: This project is in the very early stages of development.
+> NB: This project is in early stages of development.
 Please feel free
 > to experiment with it, but do not use it for production purposes.

-I wrote this as I am setting up i18n in a couple projects.
-There are a lot of utilities out there that do similar things, but I could not seem to get any of them to work the way I needed.
-So  I am putting this here in case anyone else finds some of it useful.

-If you have any comments or suggestions, please drop me a line, or file an issue.
+> If you have any comments or suggestions, please drop me a line, or file an issue.

 ## Features